RachelKoldenhoven/cocktail-roulette/README.md

+Photo by John Cafazza on Unsplash bottles/bar
+Photo by Stéphan Valentin on Unsplash drinks
+Photo by Taylor Davidson on Unsplash bar/bartender Photo by David Straight on Unsplash  fancy bar/ copper mugs

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>